kurokobo/psdify/Docs/docs/cmdlets/Get-DifyDocument.md

 ### -Knowledge

-Specifies the knowledge object from which to retrieve documents.
+Specifies the knowledge from which to retrieve documents.
 This parameter supports pipeline input.

 ```yaml
 Type: PSObject